-Furthermore, a security and data protection policy will be developed in T4.5 "Security & privacy measures, security & data protection policies", including important topics such as organisational measures for data protection, procedures for acquiring / withdrawing user consent, satisfying users' right (e.g. the right to be forgotten), data portability, use of portable devices, managing security and privacy incidents, managing log files, and internal audits.
+Furthermore, a security and data protection policy has been developed in T4.5 "Security & privacy measures, security & data protection policies", including important topics such as organisational measures for data protection, procedures for acquiring / withdrawing user consent, satisfying users' right (e.g. the right to be forgotten), data portability, use of portable devices, managing security and privacy incidents, managing log files, and internal audits.

 Project management datasets which contain no personal data will be stored in the Microsoft Teams/SharePoint environment provided by the UT.
 They are stored on a secure UT server backed-up daily on two locations.
 Software will be stored in the GitLab repository hosted securely and backed up by the University of Twente (UT).
 The UT provides backups of the RE-SAMPLE website as well.
 The newsletter is distributed through MailChimp, which will provide own backups.
 All registered users can opt out of the newsletter at any time.

 Sensitive data will be stored locally in partner organisations in secure environments.
 Thus, audio and video recordings will be stored at the local secure servers and will be destroyed once they have been transcribed.
 The data that can identify research subjects will be stored separately in either a local secure server in a password protected file or in a physical storage space under lock.
-Blood samples are only accessible to the employees of the laboratories and are stored in a secure way.
 Data storage in the Healthentia application, certified as a Class I Medical Device, is utilising the services of Microsoft Azure in servers of European Union member states (Microsoft acts as processor).
 Additionally, the Healthentia platform follows a rigorous Information Security Policy.
 Only pseudonymised data may be transferred strictly under joint controllership/data processing agreements between the partners.
 If a decision is made to upload some data to an open repository, they will be anonymised and/or encrypted before the upload.